 In this post, we will provide you with information on simple solutions that can help you or your loved ones improve safety and maintain independence in the home.
 These are options that can be helpful for a temporary need during the holiday season or for long-term more permanent needs.

 Improving Access to Home Entrances

 Whether it is a front, garage, or patio door, there should be a safe and easy way to get in and out of the house.
+If you have steps going to your front door, check to make sure they are not loose or uneven.
+Is there adequate lighting or motion sensors?
+A hand rail for wobbly Uncle Walter?
 Fortunately, there are couple different solutions for raised entryways such as porches and decks and for smaller barriers, such as a threshold.

-They are also weatherproof, making it a perfect solution in the winter for the regions we serve – Chicagoland, Connecticut, Indianapolis, Massachusetts, Minneapolis, Rhode Island & parts of Wisconsin.
+They are also weatherproof, making it a perfect solution in the winter for the regions we serve – Chicagoland, Connecticut, Delaware, Indianapolis, Massachusetts, Minnesota, New Hampshire, Pennsylvania, Rhode Island & parts of Wisconsin.
 You can use ice melt on aluminum ramps if the only ingredient is magnesium chloride.

 A wheelchair lift is a great option when access to a raised entrance of the home, such as a porch, is limited.
 They provide a simple means of access and can help wheelchair and powerchair users to gain back their independence.
 These types of lifts are more permanent solutions as they have a much longer turnaround time than ramps and cannot be rented.

 Smaller thresholds can make it difficult to access entryways for those who use wheelchairs, scooters, or walkers.
 It is a minimal barrier, but it still prevents the wheels of a wheelchair or walker from rolling over it with ease.
 There are rubber and aluminum threshold ramps that can be easily obtained to prevent a threshold from limiting safe access to your home.